Looking for more birthday gift guides? Check them out here!

 College tuition is pricy and it's hard to imagine just how much it'll cost by the time your favorite little will graduate.
 Jumpstart the process by sharing a monetary donation specifically for college each year.

-Sites like Future College Fund or UGift allows you to donate to a 529 fund (just read the fine print as some take a portion of your contribution.
+Sites like UGift allow you to donate to a 529 fund (just read the fine print as some take a portion of your contribution).
 You can also gift via a US Savings Bond or a check that parents put directly into a college savings account.